tuaris/meteor-freebsd/README.md

 ### Install npm

-Install the www/npm3 Custom port that is included in this repository.
-This customer port simply uses `www/node4` as the backend instead of `www/node`.
+Install the www/npm3 custom port that is included in this repository.
+This custom port simply uses `www/node4` as the backend instead of `www/node`.

 This is required until the port maintainer adds the option.